chrisammon3000/permits-data/README.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [GNU Make](https://www.gnu.org/software/make/)

-In addition to the above packages, I built a straight-forward Object-Relational Mapper (ORM) on top of psycopg2 to interface with PostgreSQL.
+In addition to the above packages, I built a simple Object-Relational Mapper (ORM) on top of psycopg2 to interface with PostgreSQL.
 The ORM package contains two classes, Database and Table, which contain the basic functionality to run the pipeline.
 The package module is located in `src/toolkits/postgresql.py`.

 ## Pipeline Overview